 Look for the silver lining in everyday circumstances.
-For instance, when your child returns home late, but safe.
-Or when you get to the top of the mountain and it’s raining, but hey – you made it to the top!
+For instance, when your child returns home late, be thankful that he or she is safe.
+When you get to the top of the mountain and it’s raining, be grateful that you made it to the top!

 3. Think positively about your life.

 It’s easy to think about what’s not going well with your life.
-Instead, try focusing on what you are grateful for.
-Tell people, every day, what you appreciate about them – it can be something very simple, like “I love your smile; Thank you for making my day.”
+Instead, try focusing on what you’re grateful for.
+Tell people, every day, what you appreciate about them.
+It can be something very simple, like “I love your smile; Thank you for making my day.”

 4. Carry a token of gratitude.

-Put something special to you somewhere you will see it as a reminder to be thankful for your many blessings.
+Place something special to you somewhere you will see it every day as a reminder to be thankful for your many blessings.
 I have a “gratitude rock” that a friend gave me.
-It hangs from my car’s rear view mirror and reminds me to be grateful and embrace what’s going right in my world instead of the guy who cut me off.
+It hangs from my car’s rear view mirror and reminds me to be grateful.
+This helps me embrace what’s going on right in my world, rather than focusing on the guy who cut me off in traffic.

 5. Do something you love every single day.

 What do you love to do?
-Take time out from the busyness of your life every day to do at least one thing you love.
+Take time away from the busyness of your life each day to do at least one thing you love.
 Smell the flowers, talk to a family member, go for a hike, take a bath, enjoy a hobby, or make fun memories with someone.